 Before insertion, tell your doctor if you are pregnant or think you might be pregnant (e.g. You had unprotected sex during the current menstrual cycle).

 Unless you are switching from another type of birth control, Nexplanon removal is usually placed between Day 1 and Day 5 of your menstrual cycle.
 This is to avoid the chance that you will be pregnant.
-If it cannot be inserted until after the 5th day of your cycle, use another form of birth control for the first 7 days that you have Nexplanon® in place.
+If it is inserted after the 5th day you must use another form of birth control like condoms until your Nexplanon® has been placed.

-Nexplanon® will be placed and removed in the clinic by Dr. Michelle Gerber who is trained in performing this procedure.
+Nexplanon® is placed and removed in the clinic by Dr. Michelle Gerber who has completed the necessary training to perform the procedure.

-The insertion of Nexplanon® will require a small surgical procedure in our clinic which usually lasts 5-10 minutes.
-The implant will be inserted under the skin on the inside of your non-dominant upper arm.
+The insertion of Nexplanon® is a small surgical procedure in our clinic which lasts 5-10 minutes.
+The implant is inserted under the skin on the inside of your non-dominant upper arm.
 This is the arm that you don’t write with.

-Once the correct spot is marked on your arm, the area is cleaned and then injected with anesthetic medication to numb your arm.
-The Nexplanon® applicator has a small needle which will puncture your skin.
+Once the correct spot is marked on your arm, the area is cleaned and a small injection of local anesthetic medication which numbs the arm.
+The Nexplanon® applicator has a small needle which punctures your skin.
 The implant is placed by sliding the needle under the skin leaving the tiny, plastic device behind.

-Immediately after the nexplanon insertion, you will be shown how to feel for the implant in your arm.
+Immediately after the nexplanon insertion, you'll be shown how to feel for the implant in your arm.
 You should be able to feel both ends between your thumb and finger.

-The insertion area will be covered by 2 bandages.
+The insertion area is covered by 2 bandages.

 Once the bandages are removed do not be alarmed if the insertion site is slightly irritated.

-Keep an eye on how it’s healing and if you have any concerns please contact us or your local health care provider.
+Keep an eye on healing and if you have any concerns please contact us or your local health care provider.

 Occasionally, feel for your nexplanon insertion and if at any time you cannot feel your implant, use a non-hormonal backup method of contraception (condoms) and see a health care provider as soon as possible.